 Want to learn about more great streets for shopping?
 Then check out Vancouver’s Top Most Interesting Streets.

 TIP: Granville Street (the part starting downtown) is connected with Gastown at one end and Robson Street in the middle.
 It’s not a short walk to Robson Street, but it’s a nice one, so these three main shopping streets are actually fairly close together, as is Pacific Centre below.

 In addition to the above shopping streets, Vancouver’s best shopping places and districts include some of its shopping centres and malls.
 Now malls aren’t for everyone (and these malls aren’t a whole lot different than the best malls in other major cities), but they are still great places for shopping.

-- The Hudson’s Bay: It’s not a shopping centre, but it is a big multi-storied store.
+- The Hudson’s Bay – It’s not a shopping centre, but it is a big multi-storied retailer.
 The Bay has been Canada’s main department store since the fur trade days.